ArianYN/HSAuctionBrowser/README.md

 ## Usage
 - Scroll or search through all auctions.
-- Double-click an auction to view its details, including the seller and in-game command to inspect the auction.
+- Double-click an auction to view its details, including the seller and in-game command to view the auction.

 Enjoy a better auction browser with the Hypixel Skyblock Auction Browser!